-There are two types of people in the world, chewy cookie people and crisp cookie people.
+There are two types of people in the world, chewy cookie people and crispy cookie people.
 Whichever one you are, these easy tips and tricks will help you make your ideal cookie.

 Chewy Cookie: Brown sugar